Madison Dentists Explain The 5 Types of Veneers

 1. Porcelain Veneers

-Porcelain veneers, or traditional veneers, started as a temporary fix to improve the smiles of actors in the 1930s.
-These veneers are thin ceramic shells bonded to the front side of your teeth and have since become a popular and permanent solution for undesired smiles.
-Porcelain veneers will last for at least ten years, and with the right dental care and maintenance, can last for over 20 years.
+Porcelain veneers, also known as traditional veneers, originated as a temporary solution to enhance the smiles of actors in the 1930s.
+Porcelain veneers are thin ceramic shells bonded to the front side of your teeth and are a popular and permanent solution for undesired smiles.
+Porcelain veneers will last between ten and twenty years with the right dental care and maintenance.

 2. Dental Lumineers